chloroken/eve-min/README.md

 # Dependencies

 - Wayland Display Server Protocol
-- KDE Plasma Desktop Environment
+- Kwin Compositor (comes with KDE Plasma)
 - The `curl`, `git`, and `nano` packages (you already have these)

 # Installation